The Next Generation Modelling Systems Programme

 Next Generation Atmosphere Composition (NG-Composition)

-This project aims to port the United Kingdom Chemistry and Aerosol (UKCA) sub-model of the UM to LFRic, with a particular focus on the gas-phase chemistry.
-Aerosol modelling capability is being ported as part of the GungHo Atmospheric Science Project (GHASP).
+This project will port the United Kingdom Chemistry and Aerosol (UKCA) sub-model of the UM to LFRic, with a particular focus on the gas-phase chemistry.
+Aerosol modelling capability is being ported as part of the Gung-ho Atmospheric Science project.

-This project will develop an atmosphere-ocean-ice-land-hydrology model based on GHASP and the NEMO marine system.
-The different scientific components will be coupled together using the OASIS3-MCT coupler.
+This project has developed an atmosphere-ocean-ice-land-hydrology model based on GHASP, the NEMO marine system and the TRIP river routing component.
+The different scientific components have been coupled together using the OASIS3-MCT coupler.
+The project delivered its final milestone in the Summer 2023 and is now closed.

 This project will implement a replacement for the current Met Office Verification System (VER) used for both global and regional model atmosphere verification.
 The replacement will also provide verification for the ocean models.

 The current VER system is over 20 years old and would not be able to produce verification on the cubed-sphere mesh of the Next Generation Modelling Systems’ atmosphere model without significant rewriting.
-The Model Evaluation Tools (MET) verification package together with the METplus python wrappers that were developed by the National Center for Atmospheric Research (NCAR) Developmental Testbed Center have been chosen as the replacement.
-MET is open source, widely used in research communities and is being implemented for operational use at NCEP.
+The Model Evaluation Tools (MET) verification package together with the METplus python wrappers that were developed by the National Centre for Atmospheric Research (NCAR) Developmental Testbed Centre have been chosen as the replacement.
+MET is open source, widely used in research communities and is being implemented for operational use at NCEP

 Next Generation Research to Operations (NG-R2O)